-Our course provides you with up to date theories and methods in teaching English as a foreign/second language.
-It will help you to understand key issues in teaching English as a foreign/second language.
-It will also develop your research skills, enhancing your professional performance in the future.
+Our course provides theories and methods in teaching English as a second language and develops your research skills, enhancing your professional performance in the future.

 The course allows you to improve or update your knowledge and understanding of teaching English as a foreign or second language.
 It has a strong emphasis on:

 - interaction in second language classrooms and wider settings

 By the end of the course you will be familiar with current developments in Applied Linguistics and Teaching English to Speakers of Other Languages (TESOL).
 In particular, you will develop your knowledge of:

 - language learning

 - features of communication in a range of settings

 - those with teaching experience (in-service)

 - those without teaching experience (pre-service)